Gambling Addiction

 The workplace is primarily affected through lost time, lost productivity and, in desperate situations, the gambler may resort to theft.

-- Complains about mounting debts.
+- The person complains about mounting debts.

-- Excessive personal calls.
+- Excessive personal calls are made.

 - Credit card or loan bills are mailed to work rather than home.